 As far as actual naming goes, some languages prefer underscored_parts for variable names made up of "more than one word," but other languages prefer camelCasing.
 In general, Python prefers the underscore method but guides developers to defer to camelCasing if integrating into existing Python code that already uses that style.
 Readability counts.
 Read more in the section on naming conventions in PEP 8.

-As you can guess, keywords like 'print' and 'while' cannot be used as variable names — you'll get a syntax error if you do.
+As you can guess, keywords like 'if' and 'while' cannot be used as variable names — you'll get a syntax error if you do.
 However, be careful not to use built-ins as variable names.
-For example, while 'str' and 'list' may seem like good names, you'd be overriding those system variables.
+For example, while 'str', 'list' and 'print' may seem like good names, you'd be overriding those system variables.
 Built-ins are not keywords and thus, are susceptible to inadvertent use by new Python developers.

 More on Modules and their Namespaces